(hint: more is not better)

 On average, a US citizen needs about 1000 pounds of materials from the earth every week from the earth, which includes commercial and industrial activity, fossil fuel use and household consumption.
 And making and disposing of all this stuff creates 45 billion pounds of waste of one kind or another every day—or about a third of the world’s trash.
 (97 percent of this waste is generated by agriculture, commerce and industry; 3 percent by households.)
 Read all about it in The Average American.
+(See the logging truck below?
+It takes abut a truckload of logs to build a typical US house.)

 Every day in the USA, 300 million pounds of food—or about 40 percent of what we produce—goes to waste.
 This has a big environmental cost: Food production consumes 10 percent of the total US energy budget, uses half of US land, and sucks up 80 percent of freshwater we consume—including from deep aquifers that are fast being depleted.